-Certificates of Participation (COPs) constitute a fractionalization of a lease that the State has entered into with a trustee for the acquisition and/or improvement of real property.
-COPs are the only way that a lease transaction that is securitized to provide for a needed project can have the State of Alaska listed as the issuer.
-This is a considerable strength in the current market with the improvement in the State's credit position during an era of general negative movement in state ratings.
-While the State can allow political subdivisions to securitize its lease payments and credit through lease revenue bonds, the loss of control of the State's credit, the reliance on a political subdivisions governing body to implement the terms and conditions of the financing, and the markets general reluctance to accept a disclosure document of potentially a small village as the State of Alaska all lead the State to focus on COPs for lease financing.
+Certificates of Participation (COPs) are issued based on a lease, authorized by stand-alone law that the State enters into with a trustee, being fractionalization and sold in bond size blocks to investors to raise funds for the acquisition and/or improvement of real property.
+COPs are the only way that a lease transaction can have the State of Alaska listed as the issuer.
+The State can also allow political subdivisions to securitize state lease payments and credit through lease revenue bonds by passing stand-alone law.
+Lease revenue bonds result in the loss of control of the State's credit, the reliance on a political subdivisions governing body to implement the terms and conditions of the financing, and the markets general reluctance to accept a disclosure document of potentially a small village as the State of Alaska.
+The preference of the State is to use COPs for State of Alaska lease financing.